 So, with all of that in mind, here is our essential carry-on packing guide (with things you are allowed to carry) when you’re preparing to travel.

-- Essential documents.
-There are some things you will need when you’re trying to get through the airport check-in, so remember your travel pass, passport, and any kind of ID that has been requested by your airline.
+You will need some things when trying to get through the airport check-in, so remember your travel pass, passport, and any ID requested by your airline.
 You won’t be able to get on your flight without them!

-- Spare clothes.
 You might be hot and sweaty after the flight, so you might want something to get changed into quickly after you have departed the plane.
-And considering airlines do have a habit of losing or misplacing luggage, a spare outfit or two might be considered essential if you suddenly find yourself with fewer bags than you originally came with.

-Hope this article helped, but if we have forgotten to mention any carry-on essentials, be sure to let us know.
+I hope this article helped, but if we have forgotten to mention any carry-on essentials, let us know.
 Thanks for reading, and happy travels!!